John-R-Wallace-NOAA/rgit/README.md

     system("rm -r -f rgit") # Delete repo after push - inspect it before deletion if you like getwd()  # Check for original working directory

-The next step could be to only use autoExit = FALSE at the git push step:
+All these steps are in the function gitPush() which can be called with autoExit = FALSE, but using verbose = TRUE would be a good next step:

+    gitPush(gitPush.R, subDir = 'R', message = 'Fixed another comment', verbose = TRUE)

 #
-Example usage:
+More example usage:

-Look at the git() wrapper function from this repo and show how it could be pushed back to here (with the correct permissions):
+Look at the git() wrapper function and show how it could be pushed back to this repo (with the correct permissions):

     library(rgit)
     # Use with GitHub